mimimiku778/time-locked-password-php/README.md

 ## Features
 - **No Database Required**: All information is contained in the encrypted string
 - **Time Restriction**: Cannot be decrypted before the specified date and time
+- **Maximum Duration Limit**: Future unlock times are limited to 3 months maximum for security and practical reasons
 - **Encryption**: AES-256-CBC encryption
 - **Tamper Protection**: Integrity guaranteed by HMAC-SHA256